Browser does not support script.

 Counselling Service Statement of Service

-When you first make contact via Students 1st our aim will be to offer you an Assessment appointment within that next fortnight.
+When you first make contact via the Students Information Centre our aim will be to offer you an assessment appointment within that next fortnight.
 This first appointment is to help you gauge what your needs are and decide if counselling and/or other support is right for you.
-Following the Assessment appointment if you then decide you would like counselling we would normally offer you 6 ongoing counselling sessions.
-At busy times during the year we operate a waiting list, and it is our aim that any student waiting on the list for more than 3 weeks is contacted by a counsellor and all students are offered ongoing counselling within 6 weeks.
+Following the Assessment appointment if you then decide you would like counselling we would normally offer you six ongoing counselling sessions.
+At busy times during the year we operate a waiting list, and it is our aim that any student waiting on the list for more than three weeks is contacted by a counsellor and all students are offered ongoing counselling within six weeks.